Why Doctors and Lawyers Make Bad Traders

 They conquered medicine and law.
 Then the market humbled them.

-Some of the smartest, most successful professionals—such as doctors and lawyers—often make terrible traders.
+Some of the smartest, most successful professionals such as doctors and lawyers often make terrible traders.
 Not just mediocre.
 Terrible.

 The “being right” Problem

-In medicine and law, being correct isn’t just important—it’s everything.
 A surgeon can’t be right 60% of the time and call it a good year.
 A lawyer who loses half their cases isn’t celebrating their win rate.
+So they adopt a mindset in which being wrong is unacceptable.

 For professionals trained to be right, this feels wrong at a visceral level.
 Cutting a loss and admitting you were mistaken—not once in a while, but regularly—runs counter to everything their training taught them.
-So they hold losing positions, hoping to be proven right eventually.

 “I’m Smart Enough to Figure This Out”